FAIR2-for-research-software/git-with-it/episodes/branching.md

 ## Working with Branches

 The `git switch` command is the common method for working with branches.
-It allows you to list, create and delete branches along with a few other tasks.
+It allows you to create and switch between branches along with a few other tasks.

 To list the branches that are available you can just type `git branch` or optionally include the `--list` option.
 In the `python-maths` repository you  have cloned you should see a number of branches listed.
-The branch you are currently checked out on is listed first with an asterisk (`*` )at the start and they are listed alphabetically.
+The branch you are currently checked out on is listed first with an asterisk (`*`) at the start and they are listed alphabetically.
 Later we will change the default order to be more informative.

 ``` bash